Ron Packard: Tenure

 Packard's congressional career included membership on the House Appropriations Committee.
-Packard served a total of nine terms and then retired from the House at the end of his term in 2001 to spend time with his family.
-In Congress he was known as a deficit hawk, a critic of legislative "pork", and opponent of illegal immigration.
+Packard served a total of nine terms and then retired from the House at the end of his term in 2001.
 He was succeeded by Republican Darrell Issa.

 Retirement and private life

 A U.S. Post Office building in Oceanside, California was named for him in 2002.

-Packard and his wife Jean live in Utah.
-They had seven children.
-Packard works part-time as a lobbyist in Washington, D.C.

 The westernmost 16.6-miles of California State Route 78 between Interstate 5 in Oceanside, California and Interstate 15 in Escondido, California is designated Ronald Packard Parkway.